Head of House

 Mascot: A Blue Smurf!

-We are both honoured to have been chosen to be the two new Windsor house captains for the end of 2020 and the start of the New Year, 2021.
+We are both honoured to have been chosen as Windsor House Captains for the 2022-23 academic year.
 We are both passionate about our goals for both Windsor house and Churchill Academy.

 What we are about…

 We want to aim to promote the academy values of Kindness, Curiosity and Determination – whether it be through lessons, House matches or extra-curricular activities.
 The school offers so much to all its pupils already.
 We want to encourage everyone in Windsor to make the most of the amazing opportunities, and feel proud to be a member of Windsor.

 What we would like to achieve as house captains…